air-wickvu/cse15l-lab-reports/week-5-lab-report.md

 technical/plos/journal.pbio.0020010.txt:        has not gone away in the ten years since JSTOR was conceived, but the ultimate solution—the technical/plos/journal.pbio.0020010.txt:        availability of electronic content—has become closer, and JSTOR's success has encouraged
 `
 - The `grep -w` command searches for a specific pattern of characters (ex: JSTOR) in a file(s) (ex: `technical/government/about_lsc/commission_report.txt`) then displays the matched pattern with the filename and the surrounding content as well.
-In this example, is useful to quickly inspect where the matched pattern is located as well as the matched line to get a further understanding.
+In this example, is useful to quickly inspect where the matched pattern is located as well as the surrounding matched line to get a further understanding of the code.

 8. Command Line Option 3: `grep -lw "apple" technical/government/*/*.txt`
 - Function: `-l` Displays list of filenames only